 But if you’re used to the French from France, expect a period of adjustment before you can understand French Canadians!

 Did you realise there were so many differences between Canadian French and Metropolitan French?
-What are some of your favourite French Canadian words or expressions?
+What are some of your favourite Quebecois French words or expressions?
 Let me know in the comments below.